Komplex1381/COS119-project-and-portfolio/README.md

 # Project & Portfolio 1

-### Student First & Last Name
+### Larry & Miller

-Hello my name is [enter name].
-I am a student from [where are you from?].
+Hello my name is [Larry].
+I am a student from [Largo, FLorida].
 The purpose of this repository is to practice development using version control.
 This work will help me begin to build a portfolio of skills and accomplishment that can be shared in the future.

 <br>